-- Our audit opinion is consistent with the additional report submitted to the Audit Committee of the Bank that we issued the same date we issued and this report.
-Also, in conducting our audit, we have retained our independence from the audited entity. - We have not provided for the Bank the non-audit services referred to in Article 5 (1) of EU Regulation No. 537 / 2014.
+- Our audit opinion is consistent with the additional report submitted to the Audit Committee of the Bank that we issued the same date we issued this report.
+Also, in conducting our audit, we have retained our independence from the Bank. - No non-audit services referred to in Article 5 (1) of EU Regulation No. 537/2014 were provided.